Game Grumps: Philanthropy

+On June 4, 2020, in wake of the George Floyd protests and Black Lives Matter movement, GameGrumps announced that they had donated a total of $20,000 to charities that support Black-owned Businesses, Black LGBTQ+ support groups and various bail funds to assist arrested protesters.

 Promotions

 In 2013, before Jafari's departure to work on his own JonTron series, Jafari and Hanson appeared in a promotional video for the Warner Bros.
 Pictures movie Pacific Rim produced by Polaris.
 The video also featured other internet personalities Jesse Cox, Brooke "Dodger" Lawson, Mike Lamond and John Bain.
 In the video they played new recruits under training by "The Lieutenant Commander" played by Robert Kazinsky.

-In 2015, the Game Grumps were featured in the official reveal trailer for the Shovel Knight Amiibo figure.
+In 2015, the GameGrumps were featured in the official reveal trailer for the Shovel Knight Amiibo figure.